LRT in

 Photo by page author

 North Linthicum station has side platforms and parking on its east side for 347 vehicles.
-There are also no connecting transit routes at North Linthicum.
+There are no connecting transit routes at this station.

 There is a distance of about 900 metres to the next station at Nursery Road, named after that road.
 This station has side platforms and a small parking lot on its west side for 37 vehicles.
 There is one connecting bus route at Nursery Road.